dmlogic/recruitment-api/README.md

 This is a Laravel package that provides a REST API to receive applications for job positions.

-The idea with this package is advertise the the endpoint, give the applicant whatever information we choose with a welcome view and let them figure it out from there.
-If they can, at least some of our filtering job is done.
+The idea with this package is advertise the endpoint, give the applicant whatever information we choose with a welcome view and let them figure it out from there.
+If they can, at least some of our candidate filtering is done.

 ## Installation